Cosmian/cosmian_vm/README.md

 ## Start a Cosmian VM on SEV/TDX

-Now, instanciate a VM based on the built image.
+Now, instantiate a VM based on the built image.

-On a fresh installation, the `cosmian_vm_agent` uses a self-signed certificate generated at the start of the service and set the `CommonName` of the certificat to the value of the machine hostname.
+On a fresh installation, the `cosmian_vm_agent` uses a self-signed certificate generated at the start of the service and set the `CommonName` of the certificate to the value of the machine hostname.

 You can change that at will:
 - Edit your DNS register to point to that VM
-- Create a trusted certificat using the method of your choice (*Let's encrypt* for instance)
+- Create a trusted certificate using the method of your choice (*Let's encrypt* for instance)
-- Edit the `cosmian_vm_agent` configuration file to point to the location of the TLS certificate and privat key.
+- Edit the `cosmian_vm_agent` configuration file to point to the location of the TLS certificate and private key.

 The Cosmian VM Agent relies on a configuration file located at `/etc/cosmian_vm/agent.toml`.
 Feel free to edit it.
 A minimal configuration file is: